James L. Pledger

 Prior to moving to Texas, Jim also served as Associate General Counsel of the National Savings and Loan League in Washington, D.C., where he served as editor and author of the League’s Manager’s Manual, which included annotations of the regulations applicable to savings association and mortgage lending.
 He served as author and editor of the League’s Manager’s Manual for more than 13 years.

-Since December 2007, Jim has been designated annually as one of the Best Lawyers in America for banking and financial services and, in 2014, was selected as Austin’s 2015 Lawyer of the Year for financial services regulation by Best Lawyers.
+Since 2006, Jim has been designated annually as one of the Best Lawyers in America for banking and financial services.
+He has been selected by Best Lawyers as Austin’s Lawyer of the Year for financial services regulation in 2015, 2018, 2020, 2022, and 2023, and for banking and finance in 2017.

 B.A., The University of South Alabama